 28. (91.209) Night flight requires that

-lights be used from sunset to sun rise, and that
+lights be used from sunset to sunris e, and that

 an approved light sys-

 tem be installed.

-29. (91.211) With respect to unpressurized air-

-planes, supplemental oxygen for the pilot is

-required for all flights of more than min-

-utes at altitudes greater than ft., or

-whenever the altitude is greater than

-ft., or for all occupants of the airplane when the

-altitude exceeds ft.

-- 30. (91.213) With regard to inoperative instruments and equipment for light, piston powered airplanes, which statements are correct? - a) A minimum equipment list (MEL) must be developed for the airplane and approved by the FAA. - b) The airplane may not be operated if the inoperative instrument or equipment is part airplane's required equipment list. - The airplane may not be operated if the inoperative instrument or equipment is required by FAR 91.205. - d) The instrument or equipment must be removed from the airplane or deactivated and placarded "Inoperative," and if maintenance is required, logged in the appropriate maintenance record. - 31.
+- 29. (91.211) With respect to unpressurized airplanes, supplemental oxygen for the pilot is required for all flights of more than minutes at altitudes greater than ft., or whenever the altitude is greater than ft., or for all occupants of the airplane when the altitude exceeds ft. - 30.
+(91.213) With regard to inoperative instruments and equipment for light, piston powered airplanes, which statements are correct? - a) A minimum equipment list (MEL) must be developed for the airplane and approved by the FAA. - b) The airplane may not be operated if the inoperative instrument or equipment is part airplane's required equipment list. - The airplane may not be operated if the inoperative instrument or equipment is required by FAR 91.205. - d) The instrument or equipment must be removed from the airplane or deactivated and placarded "Inoperative," and if maintenance is required, logged in the appropriate maintenance record. - 31.
 (91.215) A transponder with altitude reporting capability is required in which areas? - a) Class A airspace. - b) Class B airspace. - c) Class C airspace. - d) Within 30 nmi. of specially designated airports, from the surface upward to 10,000 feet MSL, located in Class B airspace . - e) In all airspace above the ceiling and within the lateral boundaries of a Class B or Class C airspace area upward to 10,000 feet MSL.

-- 32. (91.409) Which statements are correct? a) An airplane must have received an annual inspection within the preceding 18 months which includes a 6 month grace period. b) If an airplane is operated for hire (passengers or flight instruction), it must have 100 - hour inspections.

-c) If an airplane required 100-hour inspections a 10-hour grace period is allowed if - c) If an airplane required 100-hour inspections, a 10-hour grace period is allowed if the airplane is en route to a place where the inspection can be conducted. - d) An airplane can qualify for progressive maintenance inspections in lieu of annual and 100-hour inspections if the owner has a mechanic check the airplane before and after each flight. - 33.
+- 32. (91.409) Which statements are correct? a) An airplane must have received an annual inspection within the preceding 18 months which includes a 6 month grace period. b) If an airplane is operated for hire (passen- - If an airplane is operated for hire (passengers or flight instruction), it must have 100hour inspections. - c) If an airplane required 100-hour inspections, a 10-hour grace period is allowed if the airplane is en route to a place where the inspection can be conducted. - d) An airplane can qualify for progressive maintenance inspections in lieu of annual and 100-hour inspections if the owner has a mechanic check the airplane before and after each flight. - 33.
 (91.411) Tests of the altimeter, static pressure system, and altitude reporting system must be performed within the last months of an IFR flight. - 34.
 (91.413) No person may use a transponder unless it has been tested and inspected within the preceding calendar months.